 Open sections of Codornices Strawberry creeks cross the flatlands, fox-roaming distance from the Ohlone Greenway.

 Foxes travel up and down creek beds, venturing out for food.
-The preferred grey fox meal is rodents – rats, mice and squirrels.
+The preferred gray fox meal is rodents – rats, mice and squirrels.
 They’ll also go after rabbits and some kinds of birds.
 And they like hens.
-Most people don’t realize that grey fox are arboreal, and can climb trees.
+Most people don’t realize that gray fox are arboreal, and can climb trees.

 Foxes normally don’t go after cats, dogs, or humans, experts said.
-“I’m personally not aware of grey fox going after any dogs or cats,” Bobzien said.
+“I’m personally not aware of gray fox going after any dogs or cats,” Bobzien said.
 “They’re not aggressive at all.”